albertgoncalves/hello_futhark/README.md

 To get going
 ---
-Unless you already have a `conda env` named `pycl`, simply entering the development environment with `$ nix-shell` should handle all the various dependencies.
-You should get a prompt from `conda` regarding `Python` package installation along the way.
+Unless you already have a `conda env` named `futhark`, simply entering the development environment with `$ nix-shell` should handle all the various dependencies.
+You should get some messages from `conda` regarding package installation along the way.

 If you _do_ have a `conda env` with such a name (and would prefer to keep it the way it is), head over to `.conda` and set `env=...` to whatever works best.